-Name of the treaty Party by: ratification P(R), accession P(a), succession P(s), acceptance P(A), approval P(AA), or Not party Law and date of ratification, accession, succession, acceptance, or approval Uni versal legal instruments 1.
+Their Name of the treaty Party by: ratification P(R), accession P(a), succession P(s), acceptance P(A), approval P(AA), or Not party Law and date of ratification, accession, succession, acceptance, or approval versal legal instruments 1.
 Protocol Supplementary to the United Nations Convention Against Transnational Organized Crime to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (2000) P(a) 21 Sep 2022 2.
 United Nations Convention on All Forms of Discrimination Against Women (1979) P(a) 15 Jan 1997 The Council of Europe legal instruments 3.
-European Convention Against Trafficking in Human Beings (2005) CETS No: 197 P(R) 23 March 2011 4.
-European Convention on Preventing and Combatting Violence Against Women and Domestic Violence (2011) CETS No: 210 P(R) 22 April 2014
+European Convention Against Trafficking in Human Beings (2005) CETS No: 197 P(R) 23 March 2011

+4. European Convention on Preventing and Combatting Violence Against Women and Domestic Violence (2011) CETS No: 210 P(R) 22 April 2014 CE15 NO. 210

 Other arrangements Yes No 5.
-National Action Plan on UNSCR 1325 Х 6.
-National legislation to implement the UN CEDAW convention (if a party), with particular reference to combating discrimination in employment, education, access to health services and participation in institutions ensuring democratic oversight and public scrutiny of the security sector. Х 7.
-Other related information, clarification or details to share: National legislation mentioned in point 6 are: - Law 1/2015, of 15 January, for eradication of gender-based viol - Law 13/2019, of 31 March, for equal treatment and non-discrim - Law 6/2022, of 31 March, for effective enforcement of the law opportunities and non-discrimination between women and mention between women and mention between 4/2017, of 25 May, of measures to fight against human traficular Law 4/2018, of 22 March, on temporary and transitory protection. - Decree of 7-10-2020 approving the Regulation of the economic health services. ination. equal treatment ar nd ct its victims.
+National Action Plan on UNSCR 1325 X 6.
+National legislation to implement the UN CEDAW convention (if a party), with particular reference to combating discrimination in employment, education, access to health services and participation in institutions ensuring democratic oversight and public scrutiny of the security sector. х 7.
+Other related information, clarification or details to share: National legislation mentioned in point 6 are: Law 1/2015, of 15 January, for eradication of gender-based viol Law 13/2019, of 31 March, for equal treatment and non-discrim Law 6/2022, of 31 March, for effective enforcement of the law opportunities and non-discrimination between women and me Law 9/2017, of 25 May, of measures to fight against human trait Law 4/2018, of 22 March, on temporary and transitory protection.
+Decree of 7-10-2020 approving the Regulation of the economic health services. ination. equal treatment a n. fficking and prote on for humanitari ect its victims. an reasons.